- API fetch

 SWIFT

-Declaring a Computed Property in Swift
+Declaring a Computed Property

-includes a get
+The simplest form includes just a get

 struct Rectangle {